vatpac-technology/sops/docs/enroute/brisbane/INL.md

 These corridors are located **outside** the jurisdiction of the AMB TCU.

 Aircraft departing to the AMB TCU will be cleared the relevant [coded clearance](#coded-clearances) by AMB ACD.
-Aircraft returning to the airport will be cleared the relevant coded clearance by ARL.
+Aircraft returning to the airport will be cleared the relevant coded clearance by INL.

 Aircraft transiting the Thunder Corridor should be assigned the appropriate altitude to ensure separation with opposite direction traffic while transiting to their desired restricted area.